linq2js/deflux/readme.md

 );
 ```

-You can specific the prop retrieves value from one or more owned props
+You can specific the prop retrieves value from one or more owned props.

 ```jsx harmony
 withProp(